 And people reacted to Loose Change in a near-religious way.
 It blew their fucking minds; many have never seen anything like that before, literally just saying that the government was a bunch of liars.
 It goes through many of the basic points of 9/11, disputing the “official” facts.
 Avery had initially started the project as a screenplay for a fictional movie about the event; but he later felt he had so much “evidence” to challenge that official story, he decided to make it into a documentary instead.

 (Note: I’ll be basing my comments on Loose Change 2nd Edition Recut.
-There are later versions involving extra material, and I think Alex Jones, that I haven’t seen.)
+There are later versions involving extra material—as well as I think Alex Jones—that I haven’t seen.)

-One of the key elements of Loose Change—something that is also in abundance in the Jake Kotze synchromysticism videos we discussed in the previous installment—is the use of a modern soundtrack—hip-hop and electronica riffs.
-(Remember that “Matrix” 9/11 video I referenced in Messenger Shiva Part 1, with “Clubbed To Death” by Rob Dougan.)
+One of the key elements of Loose Change—something that is also in abundance in the Jake Kotze synchromysticism videos we discussed in the previous installment—is the use of a modern soundtrack of hip-hop and electronica riffs.
+(Remember that “Matrix” 9/11 video I referenced in Messenger Shiva Part 2, with “Clubbed To Death” by Rob Dougan.)